...

 If pneumonia is detected and diagnosed, treating it becomes necessary.
 If bacteria cause pneumonia, antibiotics are mainly used to fight this condition.
 Antibiotics prescribed will depend on what type of bacteria has caused the infection.
 In some cases, home care may be enough.
 However, quite often, seniors with pneumonia need to be hospitalized.

 If a virus causes pneumonia, it cannot be treated with antibiotics.
-Viral types of pneumonia are treated through supportive care such as monitoring vital signs, making sure the patient doesn’t become dehydrated and help in easing the symptoms.
-Oxygen therapy, plenty of rest, OTC medications, warm beverages, and adequate fluid intake is the usual treatment.
+Viral types of pneumonia are treated through supportive care, such as monitoring vital signs, ensuring the patient doesn’t become dehydrated, and helping ease the symptoms.
+The usual treatments include oxygen therapy, plenty of rest, OTC medications, warm beverages, and adequate fluid intake.

 Any senior person can worry about developing a respiratory problem.
-During the pandemic, it was of significant concern for many people that if they contracted Covid, their breathing would be affected, leading to severe consequences.
+During the pandemic, many people were concerned that if they contracted COVID-19, their breathing would be affected, leading to severe consequences.

 No one can live without breathing.
 Our respiratory system is one system we would all love to keep in tip-top condition as we age.
 Our lung capacity is one we want to stay big and strong, and our immune system is functioning well to perform at its best to fight any respiratory disease.